 So now we're going to Disney and enjoying our dining experiences with no worries but as anyone who frequents Disney World knows, you need reservations to get into the restaurants that you want.
 To get those reservations, you need to call and make them 6 months in advance.
 It was difficult to plan this because we did not know what gluten free dining options were available at the different eating places in the parks and at the resorts.
 I had an iPhone so I searched for an app that would help us plan where to eat gluten free in Disney World.
-I found just one at the time and to say it was bad is being kind.
+I found just one app at the time and to say it was bad is being kind.
 After a lot of research, I found an online resource that lets ordinary people with no app coding skills create an actual app.
 I then took several years of experience eating gluten free at Disney World as well as Disney's published documentation and created Gluten Free Disney Dining.

 I knew that I had something when Apple actually accepted the app and allowed me to sell it through their App Store.
 People started buying it and sending in great reviews (except for one bad review recently).
 A few months later I started changing the format to allow easier updating of the menus.
 I found that I was updating the menus just about every night after I got home from my regular job.
 I also added Disneyland to the app.
 Now there is a menu listing for every eating place at Disney World AND Disneyland.
 Over 300 in all.
 I am proud of the app and what it is becoming.
-The $1.99 that you pay for the app keeps ads away and provides free app updates when they come out as well as almost daily menu updates.
-Your cost for the app also goes towards online hosting services.
-Every time that you start the app or hit the refresh button, it reports to a server to look for updates.
-Oh and Apple gets their 30%.

 Below you will find virtually every screen in the app except for the actual dining menus.
 I did include a sampling of menus from the app so you can see several different ways in which the information is presented to you.
 In the sample menus section, Crystal Palace for example has several screenshots.
 In the app, the menu is on one screen but you have to scroll up and down.
 I haven't figured out how to make one large menu screen from the app scroll on this website yet so I just made several slides for one menu.
+Soon though I will post a demo video.
 Crystal Palace is a great example of a buffet breakfast and dinner menu.
 I have accurate, up to date gluten free food data as well as reviews and photos from app users.
 I also write about some personal experience in the menu.

 The Cafe Rix menu is an example of personal knowledge.
 I extend this to the app user so you can make an informed decision about staying or eating there.
 The Whispering Canyon Cafe menu is an example of a menu which hasn't been switched over to the new format yet.
 You can tell by the white background.
 The information is good, I just haven't switched it yet.
 I am changing the menus in alphabetical order and I'm a slow typer.
 The Chef Mickey's menu is a good example of a menu where the gluten free offerings may have changed.
 I relay the message that this buffet has plenty of gluten free choices but I do not know the exact details yet.
 I do not want to publish bad information.
 There are only a small number of menus in the app that have a generic statement like the one you see for Chef Mickey's.
 The rest of the sample menu screenshots are a good representation of what's in the app.
-If the eating place don't really serve gluten free, I let you know.
+If the eating place doesn't really serve gluten free, I let you know.
 If it has a great gluten free menu, I let you know that too.